v-ya-ch-e/rtsh2025/llama-connector/README.md

     ```
     This sends a sample message from `text_block1` (or a default string) and prints the JSON response.

+## Deployment

+For detailed instructions on how to deploy this application to AWS EC2, please refer to [DEPLOYMENT.md](DEPLOYMENT.md).

 ## Protocol

 **Request (JSON)**: